microsoft/FabricRTA-in-a-Day/assets/ProctorGuide.md

 # Start with a Presentation:

-On both Day 1 and Day 2, Partcipants will spend 45 min at the start to learn certain Fabric RTA and Kusto Query Language concepts listed below.
+On both Day 1 and Day 2, Partcipants will spend time at the start to learn certain Fabric RTA and Kusto Query Language concepts listed below.
 Fabric RTA-In-A-Day presentation is meant to be delivered in the following style.

 - Day 1 : 45 min followed by a 15 min Q&A – Presentation will include
   	- Introduction to Fabric